bhaveshb2k3/UART-Transmitter-and-Receiver-in-Verilog/README.md

 # UART-Transmitter-and-Receiver-Devices-in-Verilog
-Design of UART protocol Transmitter and Receiver, testing their functioning separately and together.
+Design of UART protocol Transmitter and Receiver, and verifying their functioning separately and together.
 Designed fully from scratch with the general idea of the UART protocol.

 ## UART Protocol